Kooroshoo/The-Job/README.md

 # The Job
-"The Job" was a game created at the 2019 Bohemia Interactive gamedev Challenge. bohemiainteractive Gamedev Challenge is a 48h competition in making #games.
+"The Job" was a game created with Unity (2019.2.8f1) at the 2019 Bohemia Interactive gamedev Challenge. bohemiainteractive Gamedev Challenge is a 48h competition in making #games.
 The challenge is part of GDS Jam and is hosted by Faculty of Mathematics and Physics, Charles University, #prague .

 The team consisted of tree people: